 “Peace be with you, Mark, my evangelist.
 Here your body will rest”.

 He became therefore the patron saint of the city.
 And the Republic of Venice assumed the winged lion, called lion of San Marco, as its symbol.
-It displays a winged lion wielding a sword and holding a book with the Latin writing: “Pax tibi Marce Evangelista Meus” (Peace be with you, Marco, my evangelist).
+It displays a winged lion (not always wielding a sword and) holding a book with the Latin writing: “Pax tibi Marce Evangelista Meus” (Peace be with you, Marco, my evangelist).
 The lion is still is the symbol of the Venetians and of the whole Veneto region (you can see the flag… it’s beautiful!).

 The lion of San Marco appears (normally a statue on a column) also in all the cities that were once under the rule of the Venetian Republic.